We, in India, certainly love our traditional tea, as it has now become one of the most consumed beverages in the country.

 - Star Anise

 - Black Pepper

 Now, these are the most commonly used spices in Indian tea preparations.
 I’m sure you’d love to try them out with widely available recipes.

 Like I said before, most of us have a special place for tea in our hearts.
 And some unusual creations like Sulaimani tea make it even more interesting.

 If you’re a Vegan, I think this tea can be suitable for your regular consumption.
-This Vegan chai can really help you kickstart your mornings with slight hint of spices.
+This Vegan Chai can really help you kick start your mornings with a slight hint of spices.

 I’m glad that I found out this tea while doing my research.
-Honestly, I’d have never imagined to put lemon and other spices in regular black tea.
+Honestly, I’d have never imagined putting lemon and other spices in regular black tea.

 Over to you –

 Have you prepared Sulaimani tea before?
 What was your first reaction to it?